cozy/cozy-stack/doc/architecture.md

 and movies, thanks to the virtual file system.
 It's a facade, with several implementations, depending on where the files are effectively stored:

-- in a directory of a local file system (easier for self-hosted users)
+- In a directory of a local file system (easier for self-hosted users).
-- Swift from Open Stack (convenient for massive hosting)
+- Swift from Open Stack (convenient for massive hosting).

-The range of operations possible with this endpoint goes from simple ones, like uploading a file, to more complex ones, like renaming a folder.
+The range of possible operations with this endpoint goes from simple ones, like uploading a file, to more complex ones, like renaming a folder.
 It also ensure that an instance is not exceeding its quota, and keeps a trash to recover files recently deleted.

 ### Sharing `/sharing`

-Users will want to share things like calendar.
+Users will want to share things like calendars.
 This service is there for sharing JSON documents between cozy instances, with respect to the access control.